isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 #### **16. I need to update the Ministry of Manpower of changes in my foreign workers’ particulars (e.g. residential address) during their employment.
 Where can I find more information about this?**
 You can find more information <a href="https://go.gov.sg/momforeignworkerupdate" target="_blank">here</a>.

+#### **17. I have problems adding in more manpower details to my application.
+Why is it so?**
+Depending on the status & conditions tagged to your exemption, each application is allotted a specific manpower quota.
+You will not be able to add more employees to your application once you have reached the allotted quota.
+The cap on the number of employees that you are allowed to have on-site is necessary to minimise the movement of workers to and from work.
+We are aware that this will be disruptive for businesses, but it is also essential in the fight against COVID-19.

+#### **18. I need more manpower on site to ensure the continuation of my business activities.
+What should I do?**
+The cap on the number of manpower that you are allowed to have on-site is necessary to minimise the movement of employees to and from work.
+Should you require additional manpower, please submit an application for Additional Manpower here.
+Do note that the application will be subject to assessment by the respective agencies.